 Mode of instruction

-There will be two written exams, one halfway and one at the end, with a mix of closed questions, short open questions and short programming exercises.
+There will be one written exam at the end, with a mix of closed questions, short open questions and short programming exercises.
 Throughout the course, portions of the homework will be marked as mandatory, to be submitted for a simple pass/fail grade.
 Only students with at least 80% of these assignments passed can pass the course.

 Your final grade will be computed as the average of the two exams, with a maximum grade of 5.0 (fail) if insufficient homework assignments are passed.